 “Colour is my thing.
 Obviously.
 I chose muted colours because they are easy to live in and they help to create a mood, but they’re also subtle…Well, except for the pink kids’ hallway,” says the homeowner-interior designer.

-4. A Napier home filled with thrifted finds
+This couple has filled their Napier home with thrifted finds

 These homeowners may not have reached for the can of paint with this delightfully pink home, but their cosy space is a perfectly pink example of how to include the hue without much of an investment.

-They’ve used pink in numerous places and complemented it with bright and pastel hues that allow it to recess into the background, yet create that sense of playfulness.
+They’ve used pink in numerous places and complemented it with bright and pastel hues that allow it to recede into the background yet create that sense of playfulness.

-From a dusty rose sofa, pale pink bedding, artwork, decor and more, this home is a lesson in joyful colour combination.
+From a dusty rose sofa to pale pink bedding, artwork, decor and more, this home is a lesson in joyful colour combination.

 “The main living area is a low light space, so I wanted to use colours like the pinks, ochres and browns to create warmth as well as complement the timber.”